Europe at War, 1740 - 1748

 The map covers all of Europe, from Tunisia in the south to Sweden in the north; from Ireland in the west to the Caucasus Mountains in the east.

-There are 216 playing pieces: 96 of them large pieces representing fleets and armies, 120 of them standard-sized ones representing leaders and markers
+There are 216 playing pieces: 96 of them large pieces representing fleets and armies, 120 of them standard-sized ones representing leaders and markers, plus 44 tiles.

 And there are full-color player aids.

-Components: 216 playing pieces, 52 playing cards, full-color charts, one
+Components: Playbook format (game in a book) with 216 playing pieces, 44 oversized tiles, full-color charts, one

 Status: Coming Soon